sookinoby/generative-models/README.md

 #### Training the generator

-The same random noise to generate a fake image.
+The random noise vector used in the training of discriminator is used again to generate a fake image.
 Then we pass the fake image to the discriminator network to obtain the classification output, and loss is calculated.
-The loss is then used fine tune the network
+The loss is then used to fine tune the network.

 ```python
 fake = netG(latent_z)